jeffpar/pcjs.v1/blog/2014/09/30/README.md

 		OCW2_EOI_ROTSPEC:   0xE0            // rotate on specific EOI
 	};

-the code follows a more traditional, C-like style (think *#define*).
-It's also easier to preprocess code that uses the "long form."
-But again, since the Closure Compiler already does a good job of inlining, it's no longer necessary to use the "long form", which is why you'll see newer code using more conventional Object notation to define class constants.
+because, again, the Closure Compiler does an excellent job inlining such constants (or indeed any property that is never modified *or* enumerated).

 ### DEBUG vs. RELEASE